Author Instructions for International Journal on Innovations in Online Education

 button.
 If you are not a registered user follow the instructions below.

 button located at the bottom left side of the form.
-Your form will be reviewed and an email confirmation will be sent to you within 24 hours (not including weekends).
+Your form will be reviewed and an email confirmation will be sent to you within 24 hours (not including weekends and holidays).
 Please note that due to the high security that some affiliations have on their email programs, this email may go into your junk/spam folder; please check.
 Keep your username and password available for further use on the submission site.
-Logon information is case sensitive; always be sure to enter the appropriate uppercase and lowercase characters.
+Logon information is case sensitive; always be sure to enter the appropriate upper and lower-case characters.
 Never

 , click Forgot Password

 , and enter the email address that you used when you registered.
 Within seconds you will receive an email providing you with your username and temporary password (again remember this email may go into your junk/spam folder).
 Once you receive the email containing your logon information, return to http://submission.begellhouse.com/usr/login.html?prod_code=journals

 , enter your username and temporary password, and then click Login.
 On the next screen you will be asked to provide a password of your choice.
 Enter the password and click Login.
 You will now be logged onto the submission site.
 If the email that you used when you originally registered is no longer available to you please contact journals